 Web designed with ❤️ by 🌎 by Fernando Rutia

 From the beginning something very important for me was the possibility of volunteering during the trip.
 Doing it in exchange for the basics so that you can throw away and spend as little as possible.
 Saving economic resources for countries where it is not possible to find hosts – due to different circumstances – and you have to pull out the budget.
 On this page I give you the information of all those sites I have found and some I use.
-And if you click on this link (in Spanish) you can learn about all my experiences as a volunteer.
+And if you click on this link (in Spanish) you can know about all my experiences as a volunteer.

 Nowadays, working in exchange by volunteering abroad or volunteering internationally is very organized and there are several websites that connect hosts and volunteers around the world.
 On these sites there is a membership fee to be paid if you are a volunteer, as is the case with me.
 What you pay is little and the truth is that it is worth it to be able to access all the information and get in touch with the hosts.
 For them, it’s free.

 Anyway, it’s not volunteering at the Red Cross or an NGO, or volunteer firefighter, where you do community work and depend on official bodies in some cases.
 It’s not free, but it’s not paying to work as a volunteer for the world -I’m saying this for the membership fee I told you about-, since there are also those websites where you do have to pay quite high amounts to participate.
 Personally, I do not think that this is ethical.
 However, according to what they advertise on their websites, part of the money goes to the communities where you are going to help.